Hoopers was introduced to this country in 2017 and is now one of the fastest growing canine sports activities.

 Please contact Wendy who will arrange an initial assessment/ Intro to Hoopers session.

-One to one training is £20 per hour.
-Intro to Hoopers /Assesment sessions are £23 and include written details of the games and exercises covered.
+One to one training is £25 per hour.
+Intro to Hoopers sessions include written details of the games and exercises covered.

 Classes are £9 per dog with just 4 dogs per hour.
 All dogs must be comfortable working off lead around other dogs and people.